isis-project/npapi-headers/README.md

 =============

-Netscape Plugin Application Programming Interface (NPAPI) is a cross-platform plugin architecture used by ises-project and WebKit.
+Netscape Plugin Application Programming Interface (NPAPI) is a cross-platform plugin architecture used by isis-project and WebKit.
 These headers have been modified from the original ones found in WebKit.

 License
 -------